 Loud Fellowship Halls

 Fellowship Halls host social gatherings that require ease in communication.
 But as crowds gather, voices begin to reflect off perimeter wall, ceiling, and floor surfaces, generating sound wave reflections that take the room over.
 As the echoes carry, the background noise begins to blur original sound, making speech difficult and communication strains.
 In turn, the patrons begin to raise their voices up and over the level of noise, to try to hold conversation, and the room spikes to uncomfortable noise levels.
 The key to reducing loud Fellowship Halls lies in capturing these echoes from your space.
-We show you how to use ceiling and wall mounted sound dampening acoustic panels to reduce noise and get back to enjoying fellowship.
+We show you how to use ceiling and wall mounted sound absorbing panels to reduce noise levels and get back to enjoying fellowship.

 Questions?
 Call 1-800-638-9355